1tzkaos/fantasy_football_monte_carlo_draft_simulator/README.md

 ## Why Does The Simulator Use Pydantic Models?

 [Pydantic](https://docs.pydantic.dev/latest/) models enable complex validation logic for Python classes and can be imported for use in [FastAPI](https://fastapi.tiangolo.com/) routes.
-Originally, I intended this simulator to be a full FastAPI backend, but as the program developed, my personal use case (for the 2024 draft year, anyways) was largely solved with inputs from the command line.
+Originally, I intended the simulator to be a full FastAPI backend, but as the program developed, my personal use case (for the 2024 draft year, anyways) was largely solved with inputs from the command line.

-In the future, I may build a full backend (with these Pydantic models) and frontend to help other users complete their drafts.
+In the future, I may build a full backend with these Pydantic models and frontend to help other users complete their drafts.
 But first, I'll see how well the simulator performs during the 2024 season...

 ## Running The Simulator